cburford/notebook-classification-demo/README.md

 Requirements and Setup
 ----------------------

-I have tested this on Mac OS X and Linux with Python 2.7.
-Dependencies are:
+I have tested on Mac OS X and Linux.
+Python 2.7 is required.
+Other dependencies are:

 * [LIBSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/).
 If you follow the standard install process you will need to manually copy the svm.py and svmutil.py files to somewhere Python can see them.
 * [lxml](http://lxml.de/index.html) to parse note XML.